SUNET/cnaas-nms/docs/reporef/index.rst

 - vxlan_vni_range: Define a range of VNIs to be used for VXLANs, ex "10000-99999".
 If any VXLANs are configured with VNIs outside of this range an error will be raised when refreshing settings.
-- arista_models_32bit: Optional list of strings of Arista models that should be upgraded with 32-bit firmware instead of the default 64-bit firmware when using "detect_arch-" keyword in the filename parameter to /firmware/upgrade API endpoint.
+- arista_models_32bit: Optional list of strings of Arista models that should be upgraded with 32-bit firmware instead of the default 64-bit firmware in /firmware/upgrade API endpoint.
   If not specified use list of models provided by NMS.
 If set to empty list always use 64-bit firmware.
+- arista_models_arm: Optional list of strings of Arista models that should be upgraded with ARM firmware when using /firmware/upgrade API endpoint.
+If not specified use list of models provided by NMS.
 - upgrade_post_waittime: Optional dictionary of {<string>, <waittime>} to specify a how long to wait after upgrade before testing if the upgrade was successful, waittime is specified in seconds.
   String can be a model number, a platform or "default".
 If matching model is found, that wait time